VarshithPawarHR/Weather-App/README.md

 - **HTML:** Provides the structure and content of the web app.
 - **CSS:** Styles the HTML elements for an intuitive and user-friendly interface.

-## Demo
-[Insert a screenshot or GIF here to showcase the Weather App interface]

 ## Getting Started
 1. Clone the repository: